software-mansion/react-native-reanimated/docs/versioned_docs/version-2.5.x/api/hooks/useAnimatedSensor.md

 Optionally, you can pass configuration to customize the sensor behavior.

 ### Returns
-Hook `useAnimatedSensor` returns as result instance of [[AnimatedSensor](#animatedsensor-object)];
+Hook `useAnimatedSensor` returns an instance of [[AnimatedSensor](#animatedsensor-object)];

 ### Types

 #### `AnimatedSensor: [object]`
 Properties:
 * `sensor`: [[SharedValue](../../api/hooks/useSharedValue)] contains [[3DVector](#3dvector-object)] or [[RotationVector](#rotationvector-object)] or `null`
-  contains actual sensor measurements stored inside shared value
+  contains actual sensor measurements as a shared value
 * `unregister: [function]`
-  allows you to stop listening to sensor updated every moment
+  allows you to stop listening to sensor updates
 * `isAvailable: [boolean]`
   the flag contains information on the availability of sensors in a device
 * `config`: [[UserConfig](#userconfig-object)]